 A birth registration cannot be easily changed once finished so make sure to fill in the registration form carefully.

 The Registrar will advise you on forwarding finished forms when you are booking your appointment with any district registration office in Northern Ireland.

 Documents you will receive

-Once the registration is completed, the Registrar will issue one free short birth certificate and an Infant Registration Card (HS123) to register with the family doctor and get a medical card.
+Once the registration is completed, the Registrar will give you one free short birth certificate and an Infant Registration Card (HS123) to register with the family doctor and get a medical card.

-Birth certificates, either short or full, may be purchased from the Registrar at the time of registration for £8 per copy.
+Birth certificates, either short or long, can be bought from the Registrar at the time of registration for £8.00 per copy.

 If you need to order extra copies of birth certificate after registration, you can find out more about ordering from the General Register Office.

 If the Courts in Northern Ireland have issued a Declaration of Parentage under Article 31B of the Matrimonial and Family Proceedings (NI) Order 1989 or Parental Responsibility Order under Article 7 of the Children (NI) Order 1995 then the father and or the mother should fill in form GRO 12 - and send to the General Register Office with the court order.

 If the child’s parents have signed a Parental Responsibility Agreement under Article 7 of the Children (NI) Order 1995 in court, then the father and or the mother should fill in form GRO 12 and send to the General Register Office with the agreement